... the real-time intrusion detection & prevention system and superordinate firewall manager

 What's the audience for Watcher?

 Such server systems are usually running as 'exposed hosts' and are not protected by any external firewalling appliance.
-The provider leaves the protection up to you, since the provider cannot know which type and range of protection is needed for the purpose that you operate your server for.
+The provider leaves the protection up to you since the provider cannot know which type and range of protection is needed for the purpose for which you operate your server.

-Also servers that are running in the DMZ of a usual data center situation can take benefit from Watcher; e.g. mail servers, that are the primary targets for attackers, SPAM spreaders and hijackers.
+Also, servers that are running in the DMZ of a usual data center situation can benefit from Watcher; e.g. mail servers, which are the primary targets for attackers, SPAM spreaders, and hijackers.

 What does Watcher do for you?